32E Civil Engineer

 Additional Development

 The field rewards project-management skill, expeditionary readiness, construction-program literacy, and the ability to keep a base operating during disruptions.
-Later assignments often deepen environmental, emergency management, or major-construction expertise.
+Officers who pursue professional development through engineering certification, project management credentials, or graduate degrees in engineering management or public administration strengthen their long-term competitiveness.
+Later assignments often deepen environmental, emergency management, or major-construction expertise, depending on career-field needs and personal performance record.

 Timeline